Mr Peter Haig

 LLB (Hons)

 Mr Peter Haig is a Partner at top-tier law firm Allens, where he is part of the Disputes and Investigations practice group.
-He has been a Partner since 2014, having joined the firm in 2004.
-He has a broad practice, specialising in significant regulatory investigations and commercial disputes, including class actions.
-Mr Haig has advised and acted for clients in relation to corporations law and competition law issues, bribery and corruption allegations, contractual disputes, professional negligence claims, and a large range of substantial regulatory investigations and disputes.
+He has been a Partner since 2014, specialising in managing significant regulatory investigations and enforcement proceedings, Royal Commissions, Senate inquiries and commercial disputes, including class actions.
+He has advised and acted for clients in several of the country’s most reputationally and financially significant investigations and proceedings, including leading the Allens team advising Westpac in relation to AUSTRAC’s investigation and subsequent Federal Court proceeding and advising Crown in relation to its various regulatory issues, including Royal Commissions and AUSTRAC proceedings.

 Mr Haig is a trusted adviser to many major Australian and international banks and financial institutions, with significant experience presenting to boards in relation to the most important disputes and regulatory investigations that their companies face.

-In his time at Allens, he has held a number of leadership positions, including leading our AML/CTF Practice, being a founding member of our Diversity and Inclusion Committee, and a previous Chairman of the firm’s Melbourne Philanthropy Committee.
+In his time at Allens, he has held a number of leadership positions, including serving on the firm’s Board, leading its AML/CTF Practice and a previous Chairman of the firm’s Melbourne Philanthropy Committee.

 Mr Haig has also been heavily committed to the firm’s pro-bono practice, having taken leading roles in acting for clients in advancing causes including indigenous rights, prisoner rights, refugee rights and marriage equality.
 This has involved acting on several significant pieces of public interest litigation, including in the High Court of Australia.

-Tied to his commitment to assisting the disadvantaged, for the last decade he has coordinated Allens’ DOXA cadet program.
+Tied to his commitment to assisting the disadvantaged, for over a decade he coordinated Allens’ DOXA cadet program.
 This involves placing students from disadvantaged backgrounds at the firm and providing them with mentoring throughout their university years.

 Mr Haig has been a longstanding member of the Law Council of Australia’s Business and Human Rights Committee, as well as part of the Financial Services Council’s AML/CTF Working Group.